AngelinaGentaz/LLM_network_games/README.md

 Strategic Reasoning of LLM-Based Agents in Network Game Environments

-This repository contains a small experiment exploring how LLMs converge or not to the (stable) Nash equilibrium in a simple network coordination game.
+This repository contains a small experiment exploring how LLMs converge or not to the Nash equilibrium in a simple network coordination game (strategic complements).
 The code lets you run players backed by different LLM providers and aggregate the resulting play distributions.

 ## Setup